Amin Ahmed Chowdhury: Death

 Chowdhury reported chest pain when was writing a column.
 He was rushed to the hospital and where the doctors pronounced him dead.
 Prime Minister and President paid homage to him and was buried with full military guard of honour in Banani Graveyard on 20 April 2013.

 Personal life

 Chowdhury had an older brother, Amir Ahmed Chowdhury, who became a prominent academic and cultural figure in Mymensingh, Bangladesh During the War of Liberation, Amir was captured by the Pakistani Army, confined and tortured, but escaped.
 The Pakistani army raided their home in Feni, and killed their octogenarian grandfather and six other family members.
+He was married to Latifa Amin on 9 May 1975.They have 2 sons.